 Three simple things you can do are oil changes and replacing your oil and air filters regularly.

 Oil changes are arguably the most important part of basic car maintenance.

 It is important to change the oil in your car because it lubricates the engine and absorbs heat.
 This prevents friction from parts of the engine moving together causing it all to overheat and potentially cause damage.
 Over time, the oil thins down and is less effective at providing lubrication.
 Oil changes need to be done approximately every 5,000 miles or at least once a year.
 It should say in your vehicle’s handbook how many miles the oil your car uses is effective for.

 At the same time as an oil change, the oil filter should also generally be changed.
 Oil filters are generally not especially expensive, at around £8-£10.
 They need to be changed, as if they’re not, they get clogged up.
 The contaminants could cause damage to the engine, which could ultimately result in engine failure.
 A clogged up oil filter also reduces fuel efficiency, resulting in you spending more on petrol or diesel!

 You do need to set some time aside for this job and it can be a bit messy!
+It might be a good idea to wear old clothes and some gloves – check out Unigloves for some good ones.
 Some people prefer to take their car to a garage for an oil change.